bruab/bruab.github.io/takes.md

 title: Takes
 ---

+> your honor the plaintiff was harshing my mellow

+_06:51 AM • Thursday, June 29, 2023_

+---

 > Figure 8 by elliott smith is the album i love so much that i've never heard another by the artist, because i always just want to listen to figure 8 again

 _2:07 PM • Friday, June 23, 2023_